Retorikal/GICC2021/README.md

 # Struktur
 ## Menu Bar
-Home - Pre Events - Competition - Sign in button
+Home - Pre Events - Competition - Sign in button (not logged in) / User (logged in)

 Dropdown pre-events:
 * StrateGICC